 Correction of the timing offsets between navigation and imagery has been necessary to correct errors in some flight lines.
-These are primarily present in the Eagle/Hawk system but occasionally occur in ATM data.
-Timing errors manifest as "wobbles" in the imagery correlated to but out of sync with movements of the aircraft.
+Timing errors cause scan lines to be positioned incorrectly and manifest visually as "wobbles" in the imagery correlated to but out of sync with movements of the aircraft.
 An example is shown in Figure 1 below.